 Deciding Between Online Therapy and In-Person Therapy

 The truth is that neither online therapy / online cbt nor in-person therapy / in person cbt sessions are statistically more effective than the other.
 A lot of it just comes down to personal preference and sometimes we need to try things out to know what is best for us.
-To read more about Online Therapy and Online CBT, please click HERE.
+Learn more about Online Therapy and Online CBT.
+Click to learn more about in office Cognitive Behavior Therapy or Online CBT.

 I am a Licensed Mental Health Counselor in Hawaii and an Accredited CBT Therapist in the UK with over 15 years experience.
 Please feel free to contact me at my Honolulu or London clinic to set up a free online CBT Test Drive.